 Once all of Chepstow was enclosed in fortifications, fastening it to the castle.
 The main street still passes through the original city...

 Chepstow's equivalent of the cast of Glee (albeit a considerably older, exclusively male, much more Welsh version) rehearses twice a...

 The Lime Tree handles the transition from cosy daytime cafe into trendy gastro bar seamlessly.
 The vastly varied menu stretches from...

 Chepstow Castle information

-Run by Cadw (the Welsh historic monuments agency), magnificent Chepstow Castle perches atop a limestone cliff overhanging the river, guarding the main river crossing from England into South Wales (the best view is from the far bank – cross the 1816 Old Wye Bridge and turn left).
-It is one of the oldest castles in Britain – building began in 1067, less than a year after William the Conqueror invaded England – and the impressive Great Tower dates from this time and includes bricks plundered from the nearby Roman town of Caerwent.
+Imposing Chepstow Castle perches atop a limestone cliff overhanging the river, guarding the main river crossing from England into South Wales.
+It is one of the oldest castles in Britain, with building commenced in 1067, less than a year after William the Conqueror invaded England.
+The impressive Great Tower dates from this time and includes bricks plundered from the nearby Roman town of Caerwent.
 It was extended over the centuries, resulting in a long, narrow complex snaking along the hill.